peterwwillis/clenv/ADDME.md

  - [ ] Implement checking cryptographic signature of cliv
  - [ ] Implement checking cryptographic signature of cliv extensions
  - [ ] Implement checking cryptographic signature of downloads
+ - [ ] Add a test for the GitHub custom extension installer